harleytml/tsos-nucleus/README.md

 The naming of TS/OS is the floor of the TS/OS version, as the atomic number of a element.
 So TS/OS 1 is Hydrogen, TS/OS 2 is Helium etc (look up a periodic table).

 The TS/OS kernel is called the Nucleus.
-Many other chemistry analagues will be made in the OS.
+Many other chemistry analogues will be made in the OS.
 The TS/OS version of a kernel panic is a Nucleus Fission!

 In the documents directory, you can find more documents concerning TS/OS.